yurimssilva/product-edc/docs/contract/Non-Cataloged Contract Offer.md

 prove its identity.

 **Is the connector URL a piece of information like this?** The answer is always no. The connector URL can be configured by any person, that runs a connector.
-This is nether a trusted, nor a non-forgeable nor a part of any identity token.
+This is nether a trusted, nor a non-forgeable, nor a part of any identity token.
 In short: A party could get URL, run a connector behind it, negotiation a contract with a valid CX/DAPS identity, transfer some data, and unregisters at the URL.
 So with which party was the contract concluded?
 In case the data becomes public, who breached the contract?
 Impossible to know.